-- Each student enrolled in the program shall be assigned an academic advisor, whose task shall be to monitor the academic performance of the student until his/her graduation. - Each academic advisor at the beginning of each semester to advice his/her students in the selection of courses, the method of deletion and addition of the courses, and provides them with the advice they need. - Every academic advisor (hour) shall set a desk every week to meet with his students to advise them and help them to overcome the difficulties they face. - Electronic communication with students through e-mail / social networking sites / e-learning systems. - Each academic advisor shall establish at the beginning of each semester a special file for each student.
+- 1 Each student enrolled in the program shall be assigned an academic advisor, whose task shall be to monitor the academic performance of the student until his / her graduation.
+Moreover, the academic advisor provides learners with professional and social advising services in coordination with specialized personnel at the university level when necessary. - 2 As for Academic Counselling, each academic advisor at the beginning of each semester advises his students in the selection of courses, the method of deletion and addition of the courses, and provides them with the advice they need. - 3 Every academic advisor sets office hours every week to meet his students to advise them and help them to overcome the difficulties they face.